Siddartha09/Earnings_Manipulation_prediction/README.md

 *Dataset Analysis*
 We see that there are 1200 non-manipulators and 39 manipulators in the complete dataset from the tab output above.
 The data is imbalanced as the number of non-manipulators outnumber the manipulators.
 This imbalance will be a problem for model creation as there might not be sufficient data to predict the manipulators.

+The entire code is written in R markdown.
+The code can be pasted into a rmd file and can be knitted.